merenlab/anvio/anvio/docs/programs/anvi-export-items-order.md

 anvi-export-items-order -p %(pan-db)s
 {{ codestop }}

-You'll get a `Config Error` that will tell you what item orders are available.
+You'll get a `Config Error` that will inform you what item orders are available.